Stimulating the debate on children's rights

 The KidsRights Index is a mean for governments, organizations, children and basically everyone to take action for children’s rights.
 Based on the results of the Index, KidsRights advises governments on what they can do to improve children’s development.

 Each winner of the International Children’s Peace Prize is dedicated to a specific child rights theme.
 KidsRights conducts research on these themes to provide background to our work and that of the winners.
 This research is published in our KidsRights Reports.
-Reports that have been published so far are for example reports on street children, child labor and child participation.

 The research has been conducted in collaboration with Leiden University.
 Governments, aid organizations and children use the research reports in their work.

 2022 AI register of children in The Netherlands: mapping children's awareness, ethical and social sense-making and imaginaries of artificially intelligent systems by meaningful participation

 Imagine a world where our children have a voice and an active role in shaping the development of artificial intelligence systems.
 Thanks to a collaborative research effort between KidsRights and DesignLab at the University of Twente, this vision is becoming a reality in the Netherlands.
 Our goal is to enable meaningful child participation in the discussion around AI systems – a crucial topic in our rapidly evolving world.